Broadband speeds: A guide for consumers to the new Code of Practice

 - provide a ‘line checker’ on their website that estimates the maximum speed a customer can expect, and make sure this figure is clearly shown;

-- give customers speed information in writing, or in a ‘My account’ section on their website or remind the customer to write the estimate down.
+- give customers speed information in writing, or in a ‘My account’ section on their website within 7 days of the sale.

 Every ISP must:

-- explain clearly and simply how other technical factors may slow down the speed that users get; and
+- explain clearly and simply how other factors may slow down the speed that users get, including making you aware of any ‘fair use’ or ‘traffic management’ policies; and

 3. Up-to-date, accurate information